-Our team has a number of years’ experience in providing debt recovery assistance to businesses throughout England and Wales.
+Commercial Debt Recovery Fees.
+Our team has a number of years of experience in providing debt recovery assistance to businesses throughout England and Wales.

-In order to provide a transparent service, we have set out below our estimated fees for assisting your business in any business to business debt recovery claim up to £100,000 where court proceedings are required.
-Please note these do not apply for debts that an individual may owe your business.
+In order to provide a transparent service, we have set out below our estimated fees for assisting your business in any business-to-business debt recovery claim up to £100,000 where court proceedings are required.
+Please note these do not apply to debts that an individual may owe your business.

 The estimated fees set out below are to provide you with some guidance as to our likely costs in assisting you in a straightforward debt claim.
-Should the matter become more complex than initially anticipated, or if further work is required then separate fees will be agreed.
+Should the matter become more complex than initially anticipated, or if further work is required then separate fees will be agreed upon.

 Costs – important points to note